 In addition to load balancing, an ADC that is designed for cloud-native, containerized applications should also provide web acceleration and web application firewall (WAF) features, which are missing ingredients in container orchestration platforms like Docker Swarm.

 To speed up the performance of your applications, your ADC’s acceleration tools should include object caching, which automatically stores and manages static content in memory to reply faster to clients.
-Also, the processing of SSL encryption can be offloaded from your web servers, which accelerates web site performance and is more secure.
+Also, the processing of SSL encryption can be offloaded from your web servers, which accelerates website performance and is more secure.

 For example, Nova uses machine learning to profile all ADC nodes and the servers behind them to understand their baseline behavior, so that it can identify an anomaly and knows when to raise an alarm.
-It uses artificial intelligence (AI) to analyse traffic on a large scale to predict threats and challenges even before they fully manifest, so you can stay ahead of the next problem.
+It uses artificial intelligence (AI) to analyze traffic on a large scale to predict threats and challenges even before they fully manifest, so you can stay ahead of the next problem.

 Docker users need load balancing that is compatible with containers.
 This means automated service discovery, service mesh awareness, and observability and management that can operate at hyperscale.
 When planning your strategy for application delivery in Docker containers, choose an ADC that will support you in these areas.